MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-trials.md

 ### Can I block users in my organization from signing up for an AI Builder trial?

 Any individual can try out the features of AI Builder for 30 days and incur no costs to your company.
-This option is available to any user in an organization (tenant) and can't be disabled by an admin.
+This option is available to any user in an organization (tenant) and an admin can't disable it.
 Once your company purchases some AI credits (for example, through capacity add-ons or inclusion in some licenses), trials aren't proposed to users anymore.

 You can block the use of AI Builder trial by disabling the **Allow unassigned credits** tenant setting in [Power Platform admin center](https://admin.powerplatform.microsoft.com/home).
 If you disable this setting, the only way to perform AI Builder actions in an environment is if you assign credits to this environment.